Xá Lợi Pagoda raids

 In August, several Army of the Republic of Vietnam (ARVN) generals proposed the imposition of martial law, ostensibly to break up the demonstrations, but in reality to prepare for a military coup.
-However, Nhu, already looking to arrest Buddhist leaders and crush the protest movement, used the opportunity to preempt the generals and embarrass them.
+Nhu, already looking to arrest Buddhist leaders and crush the protest movement, used the opportunity to preempt the generals and embarrass them.
 He disguised Tung's Special Forces in army uniforms and used them to attack the Buddhists, thereby causing the general public and South Vietnam's U.S. allies to blame the army, diminishing the generals' reputations and ability to act as future national leaders.
 Soon after midnight on 21 August, Nhu's men attacked the pagodas using automatic firearms, grenades, battering rams and explosives, causing widespread damage.
 Some religious objects were destroyed, including a statue of Gautama Buddha in the Từ Đàm Pagoda in Huế, which was partially leveled by explosives.
 Temples were looted and vandalized, with the remains of venerated monks confiscated.
 In Huế, violent street battles erupted between government forces and rioting pro-Buddhist, anti-government civilians.

-The Ngô family claimed that the army had carried out the raids, something their U.S. allies initially believed.
-However, this was later debunked, and the incident prompted the United States to turn against the regime and begin exploring alternative leadership options, eventually leading to Diệm's overthrow in a coup.
-In South Vietnam itself, the raids stoked widespread anger.
+The Ngô family claimed the army had carried out the raids, something their U.S. allies initially believed.
+This was later debunked, but the incident prompted the United States to turn against the regime and begin exploring alternative leadership options, eventually leading to Diệm's overthrow in a November coup.
+In South Vietnam, the raids stoked widespread anger.
 Several high-ranking public servants resigned, and university and high school students boycotted classes and staged riotous demonstrations, resulting in further mass incarcerations.
 As most of the students were from middle-class public service and military families, the arrests caused further upset among the Ngô family's power base.